Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Conclusion

 \section{Conclusion}

-We introduce a framework for computational design of multi-LiDAR systems by representing these systems in a continuous 6D design space.
-By learning task-driven implicit densities over this 6D space, we can synthesize novel and efficient designs of LiDAR systems for diverse 3D vision tasks, including reconstruction, tracking, and detection.
-Our framework lays the foundation for extending task‑driven implicit design to a broader spectrum of 3D sensing modalities.
+We present a framework for computational design of LiDAR systems that represents sensors in a continuous 6D design space.
+By learning task-driven implicit densities over this space, our method synthesizes novel, efficient LiDAR configurations for diverse 3D vision tasks, including reconstruction, tracking, and detection.
 We believe our work is a step towards a new paradigm in generative computational design -- enabling rapid development of unconventional yet efficient 3D vision systems for robotics, mobile devices, and autonomous systems.

-\begin{ack} Nikhil Behari is supported by the NASA Space Technology Graduate Research Opportunity Fellowship.
-Aaron Young is funded by the National Science Foundation (NSF) Graduate Research Fellowship Program (Grant \#2141064). \end{ack}
+\paragraph{Acknowledgements.} Nikhil Behari is supported by the NASA Space Technology Graduate Research Opportunity Fellowship.
+Aaron Young is funded by the National Science Foundation (NSF) Graduate Research Fellowship Program (Grant \#2141064).
+Tzofi Klinghoffer is supported by the Department of Defense (DoD) National Defense Science and Engineering Graduate (NDSEG) Fellowship Program.